-Since taking office, Assemblyman Mosley has focused on tackling economic inequality by strengthening affordable housing, improving public education and after school programs, and bringing more jobs into the community.
-Assemblyman Mosley has introduced legislation that fights public employer discrimination of formerly incarcerated individuals; provides legal representation for persons facing foreclosure proceedings, and require mortgage lenders and brokers to inform potential homeowners of their Mortgage Bill of Rights.
+Since taking office, Assemblyman Mosley has focused on tackling economic inequality by strengthening affordable housing laws and programs, improving educational opportunities and after school curriculums, and bringing added employment opportunities into the community.
+Assemblyman Mosley has introduced legislation that fights public employer discrimination of formerly incarcerated individuals, provides legal representation for persons facing foreclosure proceedings, and requires mortgage lenders and brokers to inform potential homeowners of their Mortgage Bill of Rights.

 In November of 2016 Assemblyman Mosley was selected by the Institute for State and Local Governance (ISLG) at the City University of New York as a part of its inaugural class of Lindsay Fellows.
 Named in honor of former New York City Mayor John Lindsay, the Lindsay Fellows program offers a distinct group of city and state legislators the opportunity to engage with key figures from the private and public sectors.
 In 2017, Assemblyman Mosley was selected as a Henry Toll Fellow and accepted into the Harvard Kennedy School of Government’s Strategies for Building and Leading Diverse Organizations program; both programs he plans to attend in 2018.
 Recently, Assemblyman Mosley was selected for the CoLab Mel King Community Fellows Program at MIT.
 Mel King Fellows focus on emerging issues in cities and investigate longstanding debates about deepening democracy.